Grand plenary 2025

 Patricia RICARD.
 President of the Institut Océanographique Paul Ricard.

-11.15am - 12pm [ AND WHAT IF THE AGRICULTURE OF THE FUTURE WAS ALREADY HERE?
+[ AND WHAT IF THE AGRICULTURE OF THE FUTURE WAS ALREADY HERE?

 >> Perhaps never before has agriculture been so much the focus of both criticism and hope, a testing ground, a political and societal issue, a subject of public debate, sometimes virulent, at a time when we have never had so much common interest in reinventing together this vital activity that will determine our future.
-After a summer marked by the Duplomb law and the historic mobilisation of the petition calling for opposition to it, where do we really stand in the new agricultural mosaic that is emerging?
+After a summer marked by the Duplomb law and the historic mobilisation of the petition calling for its opposition, where do we really stand in the new agricultural mosaic that is emerging?

 Hosted by François CADIERGUEEcole des Vivants pilot